coreos/coreos-assembler/gangplank/README.md

 An early lesson learned writing the RHCOS pipeline is that while an OpenShift template is trivial, they tend to pollute the namespace.
 OpenShift templates are great for deploying an application, but become tedious when deploying arbitrary configruations.
 For example, using an OpenShift template to deploy test, dev, and production configurations could require three seperate deployements when all that changes is a single variable.

-The vision of the `entrypoint` is to create a templated execution of COSA based the file interface.
+The vision of the `gangplank` is to create a templated execution of COSA based the file interface.
 That is, instead of managing different deployments, COSA will take a configuration (the JobSpec) and `run-steps`.
 A single `buildconfig` can service the needs of developers and production enviroments.

 ## Jenkins as a helper